 What happens if I file my T2 late?

 The late-filing penalty is 5% of the balance owing plus 1% per full month late, up to 12 months, with higher penalties for repeat offenders.
 Interest compounds daily at the CRA prescribed rate.
-If you are years behind and CRA has not contacted you yet, the Voluntary Disclosures Program can provide penalty relief.
+If you are years behind, the Voluntary Disclosures Program can cancel 100% of the applicable penalties and 75% of the applicable interest when you come forward before the CRA raises the issue, and since October 1, 2025 it still offers partial relief afterwards.

 Want your T2 handled, frankly?